-Dixon had four ASL users housed there during the relevant reporting period.
+Dixon had five ASL users housed there during the relevant reporting period, although one of the five transferred to Joliet Treatment Center in early November and is reported in that section below.
 The logs for the ASL users reflect use of interpreters and contain entries for every high-stakes interaction.

-The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction or which did not qualify as a high-stakes interaction.
+The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction, or which did not qualify as a high-stakes interaction.
 The cumulative counseling summaries (CHAMPS) entries for the ASL users were reviewed and any high-stakes interactions were included in the log.
 The assignment history, attendance records, disciplinary cards, MHP database, and crisis watch trackers were also reviewed to ensure any high-stakes interactions were included in the log.
 To the extent any such documentation was not provided with Exhibit A, there was nothing to report on that topic for that individual in the reporting month.
 The interpreter logs reflect all high-stakes interactions identified through a review of the relevant documentation.